 And the good news is that this sauce can be made ahead of time.
 For me this Thanksgiving sauce is best served cold.

-Plus it can be made with fresh cranberries or frozen cranberries, whichever is easiest for you.
+Delicious homemade cranberry sauce can be made with fresh cranberries or frozen cranberries, whichever is easiest for you.
 You may wonder if you can substitute dried cranberries for fresh in this recipe.
 I do not advise this substitution.
 It’s best to stick with fresh or frozen berries for this recipe.

 Do you like cranberry sauce?
 I can’t get enough of it.
 That’s probably because I grew up eating all kinds of savory relishes and sandwich spreads, which are very popular in Ireland.

 I like to make a big batch of cranberry sauce at Christmas and Thanksgiving.
 That way there’s always plenty left over for turkey sandwiches and salad cold plates.

 Plus cranberry sauce is perfect served with my turkey and ham rissoles, my go to recipe for using up holiday dinner leftovers.